stijuh/CoinCounter/README.md

-# Coin Counter
+# 💰Coin Counter💰

+Hi there!
+If you want the Quick 'n Dirty intro, [see here](#quick-n-dirty)

+Otherwise, enjoy Cave Johnson's ~rant~ introduction of the Coin Counter.

+Live version over at [studio stoy](https://coin-counter.studiostoy.nl).

+___

 - Are you tired of slogging through mountains of mundane tasks like some kind of unfortunate desk-bound Olympian?
 - Do you crave a monetary carrot dangling in front of your nose, urging you to rise above the sea of mediocrity?
 - Are you an aspiring millionaire or a penny-pincher on the brink of a financial revolution?

-### If the above applies to you, then listen up, because we've got the answer you've been waiting for!
+**If the above applies to you, then listen up, because we've got the answer you've been waiting for!**

 Welcome, all you monetary-focused bean counters, to the spectacular world of **Coin Counter**!
 This ain't your run-of-the-mill mundane accountancy application, Oh no!
 It's a glorious symphony of capitalism and productivity, designed to keep those gears turning while you rake in the dough!